xplosionmind/old.tommi.space/_notes/public/Server setup.md

 ### Customization

-What's the real issue, to my surprise, wasn't get RSS-Bridge up and running as much as <u>making it actually work</u>.\
+What’s the real issue, to my surprise, wasn't get RSS-Bridge up and running as much as <u>making it actually work</u>.\
 Below I collected some articles useful to sort thing out.

 - [Reconnecting the Web with RSS-Bridge](https://webworxshop.com/reconnecting-the-web-with-rss-bridge/ 'Reconnecting the Web with RSS-Bridge')